orbeon/orbeon-forms-doc/configuration/properties/properties-general-http-client.md

 You might also want to:

 - For Orbeon Forms to accept incoming connections using the same certificate, set up your servlet container, on Tomcat in the `server.xml` on the `<Connector>` used for HTTPS, to point to same keystore.
-- [SINCE Orbeon Forms 2021.1] Set the `oxf.http.ssl.keystore.*` system property to point to a truststore that contain the certificate of the certificate authority who signed the certificate of the server you want to connect to.
+- [SINCE Orbeon Forms 2021.1] Set the `oxf.http.ssl.keystore.*` system property to point to a truststore that contains the certificate of the certificate authority who signed the certificate of the server you want to connect to.

 ## Headers forwarding